fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/2_custom_method_implementations.md

 reduce([[1, 2], ['a', 'b']]) { |acc, value| acc + value }
 # => [1, 2, 'a', 'b']
 ```
-The omitted flag is required to handle the edge case where the first element of the array is the same as the optional accumulator argument passed in by the user.
-If this occurs, the counter would otherwise skip the first element, and undercount the total (see 3rd example, which would equal `15` in that case).
+The `omitted` flag is required to handle the edge case where the first element of the array is the same as the optional accumulator argument passed in by the user.
+If this occurs, the counter would otherwise skip the first element, and undercount the total (see 3rd test case, which would equal `15` if we did not apply the `omitted` flag).

 We could also have implemented it as such:
 ```ruby